 This is a great time to set up an evaluation taskforce to gain perspectives from key stakeholders and product users.
 For instance, rope in someone from your executive team, Finance, IT, Payroll, and Operations, as well as hiring managers and even some recent hires.
 Leverage this task force to develop a crystal clear understanding of what you’re looking for in a solution to meet current and future needs.

 The first step is to understand why you’re looking for new employee onboarding software.
 Some common goals are to:

-- - Streamline onboarding throughout your organization to give each new hire the same red carpet experience, regardless of department or office location.
+- Streamline onboarding throughout your organization to give each new hire the same red carpet experience, regardless of department, office location, or remote work status.

-- - Build a more efficient onboarding process, allowing your People team to automate administrative tasks so they can focus on more strategic initiatives.
+- Build a more efficient onboarding process, allowing your People Operations team to automate administrative tasks so they can focus on more strategic initiatives.

-- - Develop a more strategic onboarding program to engage and retain employees.
+- Develop a more strategic and engaging onboarding program to engage and retain employees.

 You’ll want to see how each employee onboarding solution you consider helps with these goals.

 Build your ideal onboarding workflow